Maysa-B/blogs-api/README.md

 In this project, I developed an **API Restfull** using **Sequelize** and **JWT**.
 We created a database that simulates a blog, where users, after logged (with JWT verifications), can read, search, delete and add posts.
 I produced Sequelize's migrations and models, even as the controller's and service's layers.
-After I finished the project, I decided to refactor my codes, splitting them to make them more organized and avoid reapeting codes.
+After I finished the project, I decided to refactor my codes, splitting them to make them more organized and avoid repeating codes.

 ----------